 A short introduction of Kouchi Houin Yuutei is played over speakers in the room, and a guest book rests near the entrance for visitors to sign.
-And of course, centered in the room is Kouchi Jouin Yuutei himself, displayed in a protective case, and adorned in a iridescent kimono of white and red.
+And, of course, centered in the room is Kouchi Jouin Yuutei himself, displayed in a protective case and adorned in an iridescent kimono of white and red.

 Yakushi-do: The Buddha of Medicine and his Disciple

-It was here that he learned about the self-sacrificing ritual of Sokushinbutsu, and the idea gave him hope.
+Here, he learned about the self-sacrificing ritual of Sokushinbutsu, and the idea gave him hope.
 He continued to visit surrounding areas during the Edo Period and learn more about the process.
-Towards the end of his life he moved to Fukushima Prefecture, and decided that he would undergo process of becoming Sokushinbutsu in order to help stop disease from spreading throughout this area.
+Towards the end of his life, he moved to Fukushima Prefecture and decided that he would undergo the process of becoming Sokushinbutsu in order to help stop the disease from spreading throughout this area.

 Access to Soto Zen Kanshuji Temple